titoco3000/python-helper-scripts/readme.md

 Simple helper scripts for managing python projects.

+It was only tested in a ubuntu-based linux disto.

 ## setupvenv

 Creates a virtual enviroment at the current folder as ".venv", then install all dependencies from "requirements.txt" if there is such file.
 It has the following options: